-Registration is required initially and annually thereafter for each child/youth attending a CYS program at that installation.
+A child/youth's CYS Registration ("Pass") must be active prior to enrolling in any programs, camps, classes, making hourly care reservations, etc. Registration is completed initially and annually thereafter for each child/youth attending a CYS program at that installation.

-- Children & Youth must have active CYS registration in order to enroll in any CYS Programs, Sports, or Classes. - > Complete registration thru the Parent Central Services Office, please call to schedule an appointment to start the process or when time for re-registration. - Upon completing all requirements, Parent Central will ACTIVATE the child/youth's registration, set-up your WebTrac access, & may assist with enrollments.
-You may login to your WebTrac access 24 hours a day/7 days a week to enroll in a non-childcare activity/class, make childcare payments, update some household info, etc.
+- Children & Youth's CYS registration must be in Active status in order to enroll in any CYS Programs, Sports, or Classes. - Complete registration thru the Parent Central Services Office, please call to schedule an appointment to start the process & when time for re-registration. - Upon completing all requirements, Parent Central will ACTIVATE the child/youth's registration, set-up your WebTrac access, & may assist with enrollments.
+You may login to your WebTrac access 24 hours a day/7 days a week to enroll in a non-childcare activity/class, make childcare payments, update some household info, etc. - Suspended Registrations: Parent Central will set registrations to suspend when registration information or documents are past due.
+Children/youth will NOT be allowed to attend any CYS program/class with a suspended registration.
+When registration expires while in a suspended status, a new registration process must be completed. - Annual Re-registration cannot be completed more than 30 days prior to expiration date.
+Extenuating circumstances will be considered on a case by case basis by the OS Director/Assistant Director or CYS Coordinator.

-Global Data Transfer (GDT): Patrons that have utilized CYS programs at their previous duty station are encouraged to use the Global Data Transfer (GDT) option.
+Transferring your CYS Registration with Global Data Transfer (GDT):

+Patrons that have utilized Army CYS programs at their previous Army duty station are encouraged to use the Global Data Transfer (GDT) option.
 GDT allows for a sponsor's household CYS data file to transfer from one duty station to the next.
 Prior to your move, contact your local CYS Parent Central Office to request the GDT process.
 Ensure you ask for the email address your household data file was titled with, this is needed to allow Fort Leavenworth to import the file.
 Importing current CYS Registration information may decrease the number of registration forms required to activate registration at Fort Leavenworth.
 Any information not current will be required prior to activating any registrations.
-A child/youth's CYS Registration or "Pass" must be active prior to enrolling in any programs, camps, classes, making hourly care reservations, etc.